JakeGWater/vpifg.com/_sources/index.rst.txt

 Sponsor
 =======

-Everything here is free to use, but if you would like to support us we very much welcome that.
+Everything here is free to use, but if you would like to support us we very much welcome that!